KrzySztos777/pico_freertos_w5x00_sys/examples/loopback/README.md

 #define PIN_RST 25
 ```

-2. Setup network configuration such as IP in 'w5x00_loopback.c' which is the Loopback example in 'WIZnet-PICO-LWIP-C/examples/loopback/' directory.
+2. Setup network configuration such as IP in 'w5x00_lwiperf.c' which is the iPerf example in 'WIZnet-PICO-LWIP-C/examples/lwiperf/' directory.

 Setup IP and other network settings to suit your network environment.